Global Tax Insights

 Looking for an easier way to reimburse employees for travel expenses?
 Per diem rates, or fixed allowances for lodging and meals, could be the solution—Learn more.

-The IRS has just released a notice updating the per diem rates taxpayers can use to substantiate lodging, meals and incidental expenses incurred on business trips.
-The rates took effect October 1st 2016.
+The IRS has just released the new per diem rates taxpayers can use to substantiate lodging, meals and incidental expenses incurred on business trips.
+The rates take effect October 1st 2017.

 Per diem explained